RAB: Provable Robustness Against Backdoor Attacks: Provable Robustness Against Backdoors

-{\em \underline{Discussion: Other Smoothing Distributions.}} Given the generality of our framework, it is possible to derive certification bounds using other smoothing distributions.
-However, different smoothing distributions have vastly different performance and a comparative study among different smoothing distributions are interesting future work.
-In this paper, we will just illustrate one example of smoothing using uniform distribution.
+Given the generality of our framework, it is possible to derive certification bounds using other smoothing distributions.
+However, different smoothing distributions have vastly different performance and a comparative study among different smoothing distributions is interesting future work.
+In this paper, we will just illustrate one example of smoothing using a uniform distribution.